Qatar sends medical aid, rescue team to flood-stricken Libya

 “You can see even today that bodies have come out from the sea due to the floods.
 There are still bodies under the sea.”

-The Qatari aid shipments, which include everything from tents to medicine, will soon make their way to Derna via alternative routes as the main roads to the city remain cut off because of flood damage, Al Jazeera’s Osama Javaid reported from Benghazi.
+The Qatari aid shipments, which include everything from tents to medicine, will soon make their way to Derna via alternative routes as the main roads to the city remain cut off because of flood damage, Al Jazeera’s Osama bin Javaid reported from Benghazi.

 “Now the question is how this aid is going to help the people who remain in dire need to rebuild themselves after a tsunami-like flood,” he said.